antoncho/dft-core/stitchia-protocol-dev/docs/DAO_Dashboard_Spec.md

 ## Ethics Guardrails
 - Avoid financial return promises; focus on governance/participation.
 - Show sources for metrics and last update timestamps.
+- Provide provenance for counts and treasury where possible (`source` fields).